tpmabdulkareem/Kareem/About.md

   Calicut University

-  2017(Currently)	6.93(CGPA)

-## Class XII	  SSM Higher Secondary School, Theyallingal.
+## Class XII

+  SSM Higher Secondary School, Theyallingal.

   Kerala State Educational Board

-2014	86%

-## Class X	MES Central School, Tanur
+## Class X

+MES Central School, Tanur

 Central Board of Secondary Education

-2012	82%

 ## ACADEMIC PROJECTS

-# Smart-Parko [IoT Based smart parking slot) – Minor Project (B.Tech)
+# Smart-Parko (IoT Based smart parking slot) – Minor Project (B.Tech)

  Duration: 6 month		                Team Size: 4 Members                             Role: Team Leader

   	The objective of the project is to build an IoT based smart parking slot finder, using an android app.

   	The project employs a sensor system for detecting car entering and leaving through parking slots along with a Wi-Fi Node MCU and 	an Android application, which can be accessed by the drivers from smart-phones.

   	Successfully executed prototype model